Skip to main content

 The proxy starts in a strict order:

-1. Parse and validate cordon.yaml.
+1. Parse and validate cordon.toml.
 Exit on invalid config.